dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 have been processed.
 Also note that we do not explicitly close the process.
 In order to not leak resources we have to drain both the stderr and the stdout streams.
-To do that we set a listener to drain the stderr stream.
+To do that we set a listener (using `await for`) to drain the stderr stream.

 Instead of printing the output to stdout, we can use the streaming classes